-Our Course Design Approach
+Course Design Ideas

 The design of a course is both an art and a science, combining best practices in teaching with instructors’ expertise, perspectives, and teaching goals.
 We work with you to consider the following elements that contribute to a successful course at UCLA.
+We also offer specific ideas for teaching online.

 Student Engagement